barumau/panlingue/eng/110_jumle.md

 ## Transitive clause

-The transitive clause is the most versatile clause type in Pandunia, and it has many different realizations.
+The transitive clause is the most versatile clause type in Panlingue, and it has many different realizations.

 Transitive clauses are clauses where the verb takes a direct object.
 The purpose of the transitive clause is to express an event where someone does something to someone or something.

 The three constituents of the transitive clause are subject, verb and object.
 In theory, they can be ordered in many different ways.
-In Pandunia, their normal order is subject–verb–object (SVO).
+In Panlingue, their normal order is subject–verb–object (SVO).
 This order is one of the most common word orders among world's languages.
 It is the most common word order by number of speakers and the second-most common order by number of languages.